bsamaha/KC_Housing_Multivariate_Regression/README.md

 ___________________________________________________________________________________________
 ## ***Purpose***

 The purpose of this linear regression exercise was to create a model that could accurately predict price.
-The focus was to create a very simple model inputs that are easily obtained and verfiable.
+The focus was to create a very simple model inputs that are easily obtained and verifiable.
 We wanted to make this a foolproof model that is everyone to be able to use.

-*Use case example: You are searching for homes to buy on zillow, but the Zestimate looks to be way off.
-You dont have any experience in real estate and are not from the area so you have no gauge on what prices typically range.*
+*Use case example: You are searching for homes to buy on Zillow, but the Zestimate looks to be way off.
+You don't have any experience in real estate and are not from the area so you have no gauge on what prices typically range.*

 __________________________________________________________________